Nine Rings C89

 I thought, what’s going on?
 Are things between us so bad now that he won’t even let me grab his shoulder?

 Then I saw He Yu suddenly swim up from behind and snatch something from Lu A’yao’s hand, stuffing it into mine.
-I felt it—it was the Soft Whip.
+I felt it, and it was the Soft Whip.
 That’s when it clicked.
 I had misunderstood.
 He wanted the three of us to hold onto the whip and swim forward together.

 Realizing this, I passed the end of the whip to He Yu, then turned back and gave Lu A’yao another thumbs-up.
 Only then did he turn and lead us deeper into the pitch-black water.